GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 Enabling Replication
 --------------------

-If replicating over SSH (recommended), ensure the host key of the remote system(s) is already in the Gerrit user's `~/.ssh/known_hosts` file.
+If replicating over SSH, ensure the host key of the remote system(s) is already in the Gerrit user's `~/.ssh/known_hosts` file.
 The easiest way to add the host key is to connect once by hand with the command line: